Disclosure: This post may contain affiliate links.

 Step 1: Cook the bacon.
 Add chopped bacon (or pancetta) to a large skillet, then cook it until it's crispy.
 Use a slotted spoon to remove it, reserving the grease.

 Step 2: Cook the brussels sprouts.
 Add the brussels sprouts to the same skillet, and sauté them with the bacon grease.
-You may need to add 1-2 more tbsp of olive oil to the skillet.
+You may need to add 1-2 more tablespoon of olive oil to the skillet.
 You want them to be bright green, but slightly browned too.

 Step 3: Stir in the cheese.
 Sprinkle the parmesan cheese into the skillet, then add the bacon back in a stir to combine.